wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/2-13  Dunamancy.md

 ### Background and Hook(s)

 * The dragon totems are not just statues; they are temporal anchors, used by the dragons to observe the past and future.
 Each totem corresponds to a moment in history, allowing powerful seers to witness events without interfering.
 However, someone has begun tampering with the totems, attempting to rewrite history itself.
-* After all of the time periods have been visited, the dragonshard that Extus used to escape is found that leads the party to a showdown with the first lieutenant.
+* After all of the time periods have been visited, the dragonshard that Extus used to escape is found that leads the party to a showdown with the first lieutenant back on Totem Beach.

 ### Characters and Locations